Break of Hearts (album)

-Break of Hearts is the fifth studio album by rock band Katrina and the Waves, released in 1989 (see 1989 in music).
+Break of Hearts is the fifth studio album by rock band Katrina and the Waves, released in 1989.
 It is their last album to reach the Billboard 200, reaching No. 122, and contains their last top 40 hit in the United States, "That's the Way", which reached No. 16.
 It was their last studio album released in the United States and the first and only release for the SBK label (the band would briefly move to Virgin Records just before it was sold to Capitol's then-owner EMI).